Plantillas Docker para VPS | Plantillas para implementar aplicaciones con un solo clic

 Open-source low-code platform for building internal tools and applicationsDesplegar

-Solución de archivo de internet autohospedada para preservar páginas web y mediosDesplegar
+Solución de archivo de internet autoalojada para preservar páginas web y mediosDesplegar

 Open-source identity provider focused on flexibility and versatilityDesplegar